realSunyz/SunyzNET/src/docs/algorithm/export.md

     ::: tip Why we do this?
     A route marked Invalid in RPKI means the origin AS does not match the ROA.
 This is almost always a hijack attempt or misconfiguration.
     :::

+## eBGP

+This section explains how our router work with external BGP routes.

+### Upstreams

+1. Apply the General Filters.
+2. Accept all prefixes from our AS-SET with valid IRR route objects.
+    - The AS-SET contains our own ASN and our downstream customers.
+    - Prefix filters are regenerated each day using bgpq4 and automatically deployed to all routers.

+### IX Route Servers

+1. Apply the General Filters.
+2. Accept all prefixes from our AS-SET with valid IRR route objects.
+    - The AS-SET contains our own ASN and our downstream customers.
+    - Prefix filters are regenerated each day using bgpq4 and automatically deployed to all routers.